Union for International Cancer Control: Mission and activities

 UICC published the TNM Classification of Malignant Tumors in 1953 as the "Uniform Technique for a Clinical Classification by the TNM System", with the first pocket book edition issued in 1968.
 The Classification has been regularly updated and the 8th edition was published with John Wiley and Sons (Wiley) in 2017.

 The peer-reviewed medical journal, the International Journal of Cancer, has been the official journal of UICC since 1966 and covers topics relevant to experimental and clinical cancer research.

 UICC publishes with Wiley the Manual of Clinical Oncology with information on cancer detection, diagnosis and treatment, survivorship, special populations and palliative care.

 The open-access, online-only JCO Global Oncology is published in partnership with the American Society of Clinical Oncology since 2015.

 Governance

 UICC is a non-governmental organisation governed by its member organisations, which meet in a general assembly held every two years.
 Between general assemblies a Board of Directors with 16 directors, elected at the general assembly, act as the executive body of UICC.
-At its head is the President of UICC, a position currently held by Prof Anil D’Cruz from India.
+At its head is the President of UICC, a position currently held by Ulrika Årehed Kågström from Sweden.

 The organisation is managed by the CEO with a staff of some 40 employees, based in Geneva, Switzerland.
-The current CEO is Dr Cary Adams, who has held this position since 2009.
+The current CEO is Cary Adams, who has held this position since 2009.